In the Dark: Secrets, Tests, and the Quest for Clarity

 She hit send and placed the phone back onto the desk, pulling Twigs closer.

-The house felt suddenly too quiet, too empty, and she hated that she noticed.
+The house felt suddenly like a room she’d walked into and forgotten why, and she hated that she noticed.